bronsonavila/exploring-django/README.md

   class LoginView(generic.FormView):
-      # Ensure the user is authenticated before attemping a log in.
+      # Ensure the user is authenticated before attempting a log in.
       form_class = AuthenticationForm
       # Redirect when the form view is complete.
       success_url = reverse_lazy('posts:all')